ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 This all gets very chaotic and might possibly lead to some sort of deadlock.

 So, if multiple initiators are not permitted, then there has to be some way for processes to decide who is going to act as the sole initiator.
-This then leads into the very challenging problem domain known as ***Agreement Problems*** (Warning: Here be dragons!)
+This then leads into the very challenging problem domain known as ***Agreement Problems*** (Warning: here be dragons!)

-Since the Chandy-Lamport algorithm permits multiple initaiators, it very much easier to implement because we do not have to care about solving the hard problem of agreeing on who will act as the initiator &mdash; ***any*** process can snapshot ***any*** time it likes!
+Since the Chandy-Lamport algorithm permits multiple initiators, it is very much easier to implement because we do not have to care about solving the hard problem of agreeing on who will act as the initiator &mdash; ***any*** process can take a snapshot ***any*** time it likes!

 Further to this, any process that receives a marker message does not need to care about either who sent that marker, or which process originally acted as the initiator.
 Hence, markers can be very lightweight messages that do not need to carry any identifiers.

-The Chandy-Lamport algorith is an example of a decentralised algorithm.
+The Chandy-Lamport algorithm is an example of a decentralised algorithm.
 There are, however, algorithms that are centralised, and these ***do*** require a single process to act as the initiator (We'll talk more about this type of algorithm later in the course).

 ## Why Do We Want Snapshots in the First Place?